REVIEW BY: LEGS MCNEIL

 – Legs McNeil

-Update: There’s a movie coming out based on the graphic novel My Friend Dahmer!
+Update: A movie just came out based on the graphic novel My Friend Dahmer!